REPUBLIC SEABEE PEOPLE

 Since August 1970 Richard owned Seabee N6458K (s/n 709), bought from a TV station owner in Minneapolis.
 N6458K was a former Einarson Bros aircraft, and had the recognizable 'trademarks' of Einarson's Seabees; splates, inboard wing-root fences and extended spray rails.
 When living in Ft.
 Worth during the 1970s Richard belonged to the 'Texas Swarm' of Seabee enthusiasts.
 'The Swarm' included people like Tom Danaher (N191VW), Capt.
 Marion Wright (N6048K) and E. E. Stell (N6705K).
 They would get together whenever they could for Seabee meetings and frequently the Seabees were operated from Eagle Mt.
 Lake.

 In 1977 Richard met Peggy, who also was a pilot, and together they moved to Fort Lauderdale, Florida.
 Richard offered Seabee instruction and charter rides in Florida under his business' name Tradewind Seaplane Service.
 He was also hired as test/demonstration pilot for Teal Aircraft Corp. in St. Augustine, where he flight-tested new Teal amphibians and demonstrated them for potential buyers.
 During the 1970s Dick was the test pilot for 10 US government surplus Grumman Albatross amphibians sold to Mexico.
-In the 1980s Richard piloted Grumman Albatross N6969 for The Smithsonian Institution troughout the Carribean on marine biology research missions out of Andrews AFB.
+In the 1980s Richard piloted Grumman Albatross N6969 for The Smithsonian Institution throughout the Caribbean on marine biology research missions out of Andrews AFB.
 The Albatross was Dick's favorite airplane - "The Ultimate amphib!".

 Together with Peggy, Richard started the Seabee Club International in 1983 to continue the efforts of Mr. George Mojonnier in the 1960s and 1970s.
 Richard & Peggy did a tremendous job publishing the highly informative 'Seabee Club International Newsletter' for 9 years, the first published in April 1984, the last (#30) in April 1993.